BastienL/GPSDetector/README.md

 Features
 --------

-- PhoneGap plugin used to detect if the GPS if enabled or disabled on the device
-- PhoneGap plugin used to open Location Settings and activate them manually
+- PhoneGap plugin used to detect if the GPS if enabled or disabled on the device, and able to open Location Settings and activate them manually
 - Compatible with Cordova 2.2.0 to 3.1.0 (older and newer versions not tested)
 - Tested (and working) on Android 4.4 KitKat (Nexus 5)